xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     Set-AzureRmKeyVaultAccessPolicy –VaultName ContosoVault –ObjectId $app.ObjectId –PermissionsToSecrets get
     ```

 4. Create an Azure AD application that is configured for Partner Center.
-Preform the following to complete this step
+Preform the following to complete this step.

     - Browse to the [App management](https://partner.microsoft.com/pcv/apiintegration/appmanagement) feature of the Partner Center Dashboard
     - Click *Add new web app* to create a new Azure AD application.

     Be sure to document the *App ID*, *Account ID**, and *Key* values because they will be used in the steps below.

-5. Clone the [Partner-Center-DotNet-Samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) repository using Visual Studio or the following command
+5. Clone the [Partner-Center-DotNet-Samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) repository using Visual Studio or the following command.

     ```bash
     git clone https://github.com/Microsoft/Partner-Center-DotNet-Samples.git